whitelizard/tiip/README.md

 #### subTarget
 A possible sub-process to target inside the `target`.
 If for example `target` is an external node of some sort, and it is needed to specify a targeted process inside that.

+#### channel
+The data channel, as a string, that carries the message.
+Suitable in the pub/sub pattern.

 #### signal
 Meant to be used as the "function" of the API between 2 communication nodes -- the command to the receiver. (`payload` contains the functions "arguments".)